Developers-Alike/.github/README.md

-This repository stores various global defaults and templates for the GitHub organization.
+This repository is used to store various global defaults and templates for the GitHub organization.